Part 4 in a series of tutorials on value investing: A step by step guide to the process I use to evaluate a new stock.

 Especially with small and micro-cap stocks, there may also be quite a few warrants that have been issued.
 These warrants aren’t shares per se but they give the holders the right to buy more shares at a specified price.
 If the holders exercise their warrants, it could increase the share count substantially, thus lowering the earnings per share and affecting the ultimate p:e ratio you calculate for the company.
 I typically add the number of warrants to my total share count.

 In a similar vein, you’ll often have options.
 Since the excesses of the dot com era, companies have cleaned up the way they account for these things.
 Very similar to warrants, they give the holder the option to buy shares at a certain price.
 Unlike warrants, though, the cost of issuing these options is estimated and included as an expense (under “stock-based compensation”) on the income statement.
-It would be double counting to both include the expense in your calculation of earnings and also include the number of options in your share count.
+It would be double counting to both include that expense in your calculation of earnings and also include the number of options in your share count.
 I’d suggest you do one or the other but not both.
 Personally, I accept the stock-based compensation expense as given and do not include the options in my total share count.
 If I did include the options, I would refer to this as the fully diluted number of shares.

 Companies will often issue various types of performance shares.
 An example would be restricted share units.
 These are special grants of additional shares that the company gives to employees as a type of bonus.
 Like options, the cost of issuing these shares is included in the stock-based compensation expense item and so I don’t include them in my share count.